 Table 3: Results for all intra configuration using 4 tiles per picture

 The second test performed used the smallest possible size for tiles, i.e. 1 CTU, in order to check the maximum effect that this modification may have.
 This configuration may be relevant for super low delay systems.
 The anchor is VTM-3.0 with the modifications mentioned at the beginning of this section and using tiles of size 128X128.
 To obtain this anchor, the following encoder options are used: --TileUniformSpacing=1 --NumTileColumnsMinus1=c --NumTileRowsMinus1=r --LFCrossTileBoundaryFlag=0, where c is calculated as floor((picture width - 1) / 128) and r is calculated as floor((picture height - 1) / 128).
 It is compared to the same configuration including the proposed modification to PDPC.
 The results are shown in Table 4 below.
+Full results can be found in the file JVET-M0358_tiles_of_1CTU.